Short Term Rentals

 General Introduction and Requirements

 The City of Tybee Island Defines a Short-Term Rental (STR) as an accommodation rented to a guest for less than 30 days.
 The STR Ordinance can be found by clicking on the link below.
 To summarize, STR properties complete an application with the City, must have a tax certificate number (business license), and must comply with sign requirements contained within this code.
 Hotel tax and state sales tax must also be collected and paid on rental receipts.
 More information can be found by reviewing the Ordinance and in the information below.

-Review City Ordinances related to the Vacation Rental Business
+Review City Ordinances related to the Short-Term Rental Business

 Applying for a Short-Term Rental unique location identification number

 STR property owners must complete an application prior to advertising or operating.
 Applications must be made here Version OptionsShort Term Vacation RentalsHeadline .

 STR property owners will need to secure a business license unless the property is managed by a company with a Tybee Business License.